imiancunningham/cse15l-lab-reports/lab3.md

     return arr;
   }
 ```
-Here is the code after fixing the bug:
+Here is the code after fixing the bug.
+The fix was to return the newArray instead of the original inputted array.
 ```
   static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];